neelammah28-oss/Blinkit-Delivery-Analysis/README.md

 ![Power BI Dashboard](Blinkit_Bangalore_Delivery_Analysis.png)

 ### SQL Queries
-See analysis.sql for code used to find worst areas and peak hours.
+See Analysis.sql for code used to find worst areas and peak hours.